Operationalizing content moderation "accuracy" in the Digital Services Act: Statistically estimating legal requirements

 \subsection{Estimating recall}

 Measuring recall poses a challenging statistical problem, which is the focus of our work.
-Unlike precision, recall requires looking through the predicted negatives (i.e. visible content on the platform during the last reporting period) to determine the number of false negatives $FN$.
-Typically, the prevalence of false negatives among the negatives is rare e.g. $0 < p << 0.1$.
-Appendix \ref{appendix:formulation} contains a statistical formulation estimating the prevalence $p$.
-The simplest way to estimate this probability is by applying the random sampling estimator $\hat{p}$, where a random sample of negatives is drawn and annotated to estimate the prevalence of false negative.
-When estimating the probability of a rare event, we would like to control the coefficient of variance $\textsc{CV}_{\hat{p}} = \textsc{SE}_{\hat{p}} / \hat{p}$ which is the relative estimation error to the prevalence.
-In other words, we are estimating the rare probability within some percentage accuracy \cite{precision_of_estimates}.
-If we require estimates to have a $\textsc{CV}_{\hat{p}} \leq 20\%$, the rarer the true prevalence, the smaller the standard error will need to be.
+To compute recall, both TP and FN are needed.
+TP can be computed from the precision (the positives multiplied by the precision), but estimating FN requires looking through the predicted negatives of the content moderation system (i.e. visible content on the platform during the last reporting period) to determine the number of false negatives.
+Similarly, recall is challenging to measure for tasks like information retrieval, as the false negatives are the relevant webpages missed by the retrieval system across the web \cite{aslam_statistical_2006}.

-\paragraph{Propagating confidence intervals} Once we have a statistical estimate for the false negative rate $p$, the confidence intervals on $p$ can propagate to a confidence interval on recall.
-In the case where we know the number of true positives $TP$, the confidence intervals on $p$ can directly be translated to confidence intervals on $FN$ then to recall, by plugging in the upper and lower estimates of $p$ into the recall equation.
-If $TP$ is not a known quantity and also an estimate, confidence intervals can be obtained through bootstrap simulation.
+Typically, the prevalence of misclassified violations amongst all content is rare, e.g. 1 in 1000, so estimating the false negative rate requires a large number of samples to provide a reasonable estimate.
+Appendix \ref{appendix:formulation} contains the statistical formulation on estimating the false negative rate $p$.
+The simplest way to estimate $p$ is to apply the random sampling estimator, where a random sample of negatives is collected and annotated to compute $\hat{p}$ as an estimate for $p$.
+When estimating a small value like $p$, we want the estimation error to be small, relative to $p$.
+In other words, we are estimating the rare probability $p$ within some percentage accuracy.
+In statistical terms, we want to ensure the coefficient of variance $\textsc{CV}_{\hat{p}} = \textsc{SE}_{\hat{p}} / \hat{p}$ is low i.e. $\textsc{CV}_{\hat{p}} \leq 20\% $, where $\textsc{SE}_{\hat{p}}$ is the standard error of estimate $\hat{p}$ \cite{precision_of_estimates}.